HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 The only other requirement for membership is a desire to stop drinking.
 Anyone who has that desire may share in the meetings.

-Anyone may read the various forums with out registering.
-In registering, you agree to adhere to the Terms of Service Agreement & Meeting Guidelines.
+Anyone may read the various forums and meetings without registering.
+You agree to adhere to the Terms of Service Agreement & to the Meeting Guidelines by registering.

 REGISTRATION

-After you have filled out all of the information and clicked “submit”, you will receive the confirmation page.
-At this point the system will automatically send an email to verify that you are using a valid email address.
+A confirmation email will be sent once the information is completed and the “submit” button is “clicked”.
+At this point the system will automatically send a verification email to confirm that you are using a valid email address.
 You will need to use the link in this confirmation e-mail to activate your membership.

 The Name and Location that you furnished at registration will be displayed with every post.
-First name and last initial is recommended as a name.
+First name and the first initial of your last name or a nickname/alias of your choice are recommended as a username.
+In keeping with the spirit of anonymity and the Eleventh Tradition please do not use your full given name.

-Registration information and forum preferences may be edited by clicking on the "Settings" link at the top right of the page.
+Registration information and forum preferences may be edited by clicking on the "Member Control Panel" link at the top right of the main page at Staying Cyber.

 TOP